Werewolf (1996 film): Mystery Science Theater 3000

-Werewolf was lampooned in a 1998 episode of comedy television series Mystery Science Theater 3000.
-It is noteworthy for having been mocked on MST3K only two years after its release, and was also the most recent film to be featured on the series until Future War was featured the following season.
-Mike and the 'bots joked about the film's incredibly poor sound editing and special effects, with the eponymous monster appearing to be "simply a wolf, other times a kind of man-bear, other times a sort of fruit bat puppet, and at still other times, just a guy with the mumps overdue for a shave." – as well as the thick accents of its leading actors ("Paul!
+Werewolf was lampooned in episode #904 of comedy television series Mystery Science Theater 3000, which first aired on the Sci-Fi Channel on April 18, 1998.
+It is noteworthy for having been mocked on MST3K only two years after its release and was also the most recent film to be featured on the series until Future War was featured the following season.
+Mike and the 'bots joked about the film's incredibly poor sound editing and special effects, with the eponymous monster appearing to be "simply a wolf, other times a kind of man-bear, other times a sort of fruit bat puppet, and at still other times, just a guy with the mumps overdue for a shave." as well as the thick accents of its leading actors ("Paul!
 You is a war-wilf!") and the poorly-delivered lines ("This is absolutely fascinating" is said without any emotion, for example).
 All profanity was censored, most notably Sam the Keeper's line, "I just found out that Count Dracula was a faggot!"

-Cast member and episode director Kevin Murphy summed up the experience with the famous quote, "Werewolf is a gift from God."
+Cast member and episode director Kevin Murphy summed up the experience by saying, "Werewolf is a gift from God."
 Fellow writer Bill Corbett said, "[Werewolf] was set in the Southwest but had all of these inexplicably Eastern European people mangling the pronunciation of the word werewolf—there are about seven different ways they pronounced it.
 And the werewolf looks really different every time.
-It’s like they had a new makeup artist recruited every day to do it.
+It's like they had a new makeup artist recruited every day to do it.
 Sometimes it looked like a little bat; sometimes it just looked like a guy with some fur glued to his nose."

+The episode is one of the series' greatest, according to critics.
+Paste writer Jim Vorel extols the episode as one of the series' greatest, ranking it #4 out of 191 MST3K episodes from the first twelve seasons.
+The episode capitalizes brilliantly, according to Vorel, on the movie's parade of horrible accents, the poor acting by Adriana Stastny (Natalie), and Yuri's everchanging hair.
+"Everything about Werewolf invites mockery so openly," Vorel writes.
+"You start wondering if it was covertly produced explicitly so it could be featured on this show."
+In an article at Vulture, writer Courtney Enlow lists Werewolf as one of the series' 25 essential episodes.
+A Den of Geek article lists the Werewolf episode as one of the thirteen best MST3K featuring a horror movie.

+Shout!
+Factory released the episode on November 18, 2008, as part of the MST3K: 20th Anniversary Edition DVD set.
+The set also included three other episodes: First Spaceship On Venus (episode #211), Laserblast (episode (#706), and Future War (episode #1004).